 The most common argument I hear against the flu shot is “well, it doesn’t work”.
 That’s not true.
 It may not prevent everyone from getting the flu, but it does work, because it saves lives.
 I look back to this last flu season which was particularly deadly: even though we were all vaccinated, I was still worried that my kid would get the flu and would require hospitalization, similar to dozens of children in our area.
 But since he was vaccinated, I knew that he had the best shot of remaining healthy and that if he did get the flu his symptoms would be less severe.

 When we hear that “the flu shot only worked in 48% of cases”, that’s STILL 48% of cases that it prevented, which is better than 0 cases that are prevented when no one is vaccinated.
 And make no mistake about it: the flu can be deadly.
-In my home state of California, over 150 people died from the flu this last season, including young children.
+Every year, thousands of individuals die from the flu, including young children.
 And since you cannot get the flu from the flu shot (because the flu virus in the shot is inactive), the risk associated with the shot is quite low.

 Vaccines are one of the best disease prevention tools we have